 - summarize recommendations, identify opportunities for improvements (if needed), and outline recommendations and strategies for implementation.

-The university-wide general education core requirements are designed to ensure that all Iowa State University undergraduate students acquire the key skills and perspectives needed to succeed in a global society.
-Students graduating from Iowa State University with a bachelor’s degree will have acquired the knowledge and skill:
+The university-wide requirements are designed to ensure that all Iowa State University undergraduate students acquire the key skills and perspectives needed to succeed in a global society.
+In the Spring of 2020, the Faculty Senate approved four university-wide learning outcomes for undergraduate students.
+Those outcomes, which are based on existing outcome statements developed by each college, include:

-- to communicate effectively in their field of study (communication);
+- Communication: to communicate effectively in their field of study;

-- to be effective citizens and thrive in a culturally diverse global community (global citizenship);
+- Diversity and Global Citizenship: to be effective citizens and thrive in a culturally diverse global community;

-- to be proficient in the acquisition and use of information (information literacy).
+- Information Literacy: to be proficient in the acquisition and use of information.

 Course Level Surveys